alhasanayon26/HyperOS-3.1-Android-16-Mod-Firmware-RN-13_5G/README.md

 - The device may feel slow or warm during the initial setup.
 This is completely normal.
 - Android will optimize applications in the background after installation.
 - Give the ROM approximately **24 hours** to fully settle before judging battery life or performance.
-- If SystemUI restarts the first time you open the Control Center, simply pull it down again.
-This only happens once.

 ---